DogeTheBeast/College_notes/1st Year/Second Term/APSC 160/Input and Output.md

 		printf("Error in opening the file");
 		return 0;
 	}
-	if(fscanf(file, "%d %d", &a, &b) == 2)	// Reading and inputting values from the file variable and assigning it to a and b {
+	while(fscanf(file, "%d %d", &a, &b) == 2)	// Reading and inputting values from the file variable and assigning it to a and b {
 		printf("%d %d", a, b);				// Printing values of a and b }